Skip to Content

 • A short description of each core with role(s)

-• Investigators' names, affiliations, and e-mails
+• Investigators’ names, affiliations, and emails

 • Investigators' history of working together

-• Target submission date.
+• Target submission date

-Budget and ARA Submission
+Budget and Awaiting Receipt of Application (ARA) Submission

-Summary of P01 Application Timeline for Investigators
+P01 Application Timeline for Investigators

 Preparation Phases Action Timetable

-Pre-submission Meeting Investigator works with DCTD program staff to set up a meeting 3-7 months prior to receipt date
+Pre-submission Meeting Investigator works with DCTD program staff to set up a meeting 3-6 months prior to receipt date

 Letter of Intent (LOI)